 Advanced Placement for LPNs Into Hybrid NURS112M

 Prospective students must attend an LPN-RN Nursing info session.
-A & P II and Microbiology must be completed by May 31st.
-Applicants must be a currently NH licensed LPN and successfully complete the NLN Nursing Acceleration Challenge Exam (NACE) I: Foundations of Nursing with a required overall percent correct score of 74% or better.
-Applications and required documents must be completed by December 31st.
+A & P II, Human Growth and Development and Microbiology must be completed by May 31st.
+Applicants must be a currently NH licensed LPN and successfully complete the ATI PN Comprehensive Predictor exam with an individual score of 68% or greater.
+Test scores are valid for a period of 12 months prior to application deadline.
+Applications and required documents must be completed by December 31st to be considered for acceptance in the Hybrid course, an interview will then be arranged with the Director of Nursing.

 Transfer Into NURS112M